maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-The vast majority of dialects use `OPEN` without a following `#`, but Atari demands it.
+The vast majority of dialects use `OPEN` without a following `#`, but Atari BASIC and Apple Business BASIC demand it.
 RetroBASIC allows either format.

 ### `CLOSE`[`#`] *aexp*

 Closes the channel *aexp* and removes it from the list of active channels.
 Will return an error if that channel number is not currently open.

+The `LOAD`, `CLEAR`/`CLR`, `NEW` and `RUN` statements close all files.
+The `CHAIN` command (currently unsupported) does *not* close files.

+#### Variations:

+As with `OPEN`, most dialects use `CLOSE` without a following `#`, with Atari BASIC being an exception.
+Apple Business BASIC allows the # to be optional, in which case it can be any expression that returns a number.
+RetroBASIC allows either format.

 ### `PRINT#` *aexp*,[*exp*{|[;|,]},...]